 The nineteenth century saw the origin of much of what we might identify as “modern” scientific and technological research and practice.
 Laboratories, factories explorations, empires – all had scientific significance and all were paramount in nineteenth century science.
 This is also perhaps the period which has enjoyed most sustained attention from historians of science.
 This course will give a critical introduction to some major themes of nineteenth century science, from a range of historical approaches.

-Professor Joe Cain teaches this module (with other colleagues) in UCL Department of Science and Technology Studies (STS).
-The formal module code is HPSC0081.
-It formerly was coded HPSCGA24.
+Professor Joe Cain sometimes convenes this module and sometimes contributes sessions alongside other colleagues in UCL Department of Science and Technology Studies (STS).

 Assessment